NoorBayan/Bayan/README.md

 - **Treebank Exploration**: Browse and explore the syntactic structure of poems.
 - **Search Tool**: Use linguistic queries to search specific poems by syntactic features.
 - **Custom Annotations**: Add or modify annotations to suit research needs.

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+---

 ## Contribution